LSSTDESC/BlendingToolKit/README.md

 Although you might run into problems installing `galsim`.
 In case of any issues, please see the more detailed installation instructions [here](https://lsstdesc.org/BlendingToolKit/install.html).

-For required packages, see [pyproject.toml](https://github.com/LSSTDESC/BlendingToolKit/blob/main/pyproject.toml) under the `[tool.poetry.dependencies]` block.
-For developers, you will also need the packages under the `[tool.poetry.dev-dependencies]` block.
+For required packages, see the [requirements.txt](https://github.com/LSSTDESC/BlendingToolKit/blob/main/requirements.txt) file.

 ## Tutorial